Rotary Water Walk

 $100 buys the construction, installation and follow up on a water filter in a household.
 It also covers the pre-installation, education, parasite control, and medical costs for each household prior to each filter being installed.
 The program only works, however, if an entire village is done at the same time.
 That requires a total "buy-in" from the community.
 Less than total commitment runs the risk of cross-contamination and loss of any gains the program makes.

 The cost to do a village may run $20,000 or more for any sizeable community.
 Smaller villages usually cost less.
 The economy of scale does come into play when estimating costs for a project.
 Transportation cost can increase dramatically where homes are sparsely scattered and require distant delivery on often unmade roads.

-As a result of the devastation from the earthquake in Haiti in January 2011, the Glens Falls Rotary has decided to re-focus their efforts again on this poor island nation.
-This year's Pure Water Walk will be held on Saturday May 4th from 10 am to 2 pm in Crandall Park, Glens Falls.
+The Glens Falls Rotary will continue their efforts again this year in support of the children and familes in this Central American region.
+This year's Pure Water Walk will be held on Saturday May 10th from 10 am to 3 pm in Crandall Park, Glens Falls.
 The relay event is the culmination of months of preparation by the club.
 The event allows the teams who raise money for the club's Pure Water projects and have a fun day in the park.
 The relay has teams walking and/or running around the marked course in the park.
 Each team has as many members as they can on the course at one time and they try to generate as many laps as time and energy permit.
 Teams with the most laps, the best team outfits, the most money raised, etc will all be presented with award certificates.
 Everyone wins!

 Participation and Education